Fit and proper assessments in the Caribbean Netherlands

 An appointee must be subjected to a fit and proper assessment in the event of an application for a licence or registration and if an individual is nominated for appointment to a position that requires assessment.
 An appointee may only start in their new position once we have issued a positive decision.

-Similarly, if an appointee wishes to hold another position that requires assessment, they must be assessed prior to appointment.
-In such as case, this generally concerns only a fitness test.
+Similarly, if an appointee wishes to hold another position within the same institution that requires assessment, they must be assessed prior to appointment.
+In such a case, this generally concerns only a fitness assessment.

 Reassessment of propriety